History

 The Early Days

-In 1875, the old school buildings were reported to be unsuitable, so the school was rebuilt at its current site and renamed 'The Capel Board School'.
-Documents say "it was a handsome building, with the master's house in the middle, and the boys' school on one side, the girls' and infants' on the other".
+'The Capel Board School'.
+Documents say "it is a handsome building, with the master's house in the middle, and the boys' school on one side, the girls' and infants' on the other".
+The headmaster Mr Shorter and his wife moved into the school house at the end of 1875 and the boys started school in the new building in February 1876 and the girls May 1876.

 The school was very different in those days.
 Boys played in one playground and girls and infants played in the other.
 Pictures show a wall separating the two playgrounds.
 Teaching concentrated on the "3 R's" (Reading, wRiting & aRithmetic), as well as drawing, recitation, singing, object lessons and scriptures.
 At the end of the day, the children 'saluted' and then 'passed out' in strict order.